elh/bettor/README.md

 APIs are defined using Protocol buffers built with Buf.
 Server is implemented using Buf Connect.

+Integration with Discord API is provided by `bwmarrin/discordgo`.

 Bettor is deployed to Fly.io via Docker.

 CI/CD is provided by Github Actions.